How to work for yourself: A complete guide

-Quick tip: Setting you up for manageable growth from day one and knowing when to move on from a business can be a hard thing to do.
+Top Tip: Setting you up for manageable growth from day one and knowing when to move on from a business can be a hard thing to do.
 Here’s our game plan from our Web Developer, Sam, so you never feel on the sidelines.
 If you want to read more on how to start a business in the UK, have a read through our eBook.

 The fulfillment and satisfaction you experience from getting to work for yourself is truly something that is hard to match.
 It’s something you have to experience to fully understand.

-The transition from 9-5 to working for yourself can be as quick as filling up your shopping basket on Amazon on Black Friday.
 But there are many things to consider before taking the leap to entrepreneurship.
 So let’s talk admin:

 - Do you have the right insurance?
 When you’re in business, you’re required by law to have certain insurance policies in place.
 The insurance cover you need to take out depends on the type of business you are, and the industry you’re working in.

 - Are you registered as self employed with HMRC?
 It’s pretty self-explanatory but to learn more here’s our guide for HMRC making tax digital.